-- Hear about opportunities and challenges for women in STEM from five brilliant, eminent engineers, scholars and businesswomen.
+- Hear about opportunities and challenges for women in STEM from six brilliant, eminent engineers, scholars, and businesswomen.

 - Workshops in professional and personal development »

-- Attend workshops designed specifically for the high school, college/university student and professional.
+- Attend workshops designed specifically for the high school student, university student, and professional.

 - Career Resource Fair